assault at Salford precinct

 He added: “If you have any concerns, our officers will be happy to provide reassurance and listen to any of your queries.”

-• If you have any information around anyone regarding having a firearm or intend to use one, it can be reported via 999 or alternatively online by using the LiveChat function here.
+• Anyone with information regarding someone having a firearm or intending to use one, can report it via 999 or online by using the LiveChat function here.